top of page

 Next Steps:

-• Information sessions are normally on Monday’s at 10:00 AM in Room 5 at the Job Center.
+• Information sessions are normally on the first Friday of the month at 10:00 AM in Room 5 at the Job Center.

 • Bring required documentation to information sessions- Check online